Jumpstarting Your Investment Opportunities With JOBS Act Investment Offerings

 Should My Company Offer Investments Through Regulation Crowdfunding?

 Your business should consider using a Regulation CF offering if you are a private company with a loyal and impassioned customer base.
-These companies usually have existing relations with their customer bases.
-These companies are also usually past the seed stage of their funding processes.
+Companies that have strong relationships with their customer and/or vendor base are often good candidates for using Regulation CF.

 How Does It Work?